Wint3rmute/ReqSnake/requirements/README.md

 ## ReqSnake - core requirements

-> REQ-CORE-1
-> The tool shall parse requirements from Markdown files using blockquote syntax.
-> critical

 > REQ-CORE-2
 > Each requirement shall have a unique ID, description, and may have critical, child, and completed attributes.
 > critical